PuneetGopinath/Sanitizers/docs/FUNCTIONS.md

 &emsp;Is the input data alpha numeric?
 True/False.

 <b>ucwords</b><br>
-&emsp;Do you want to automatically add upper case letters to each words?
+&emsp;Do you want to automatically convert the first letter to upper case letter in each word?
 True/False.

 ### Example